Santa Maria in Ara Coeli

-The Basilica of Saint Mary of the Altar in Heaven (Basilica Sanctae Mariae de Ara Cœli in Capitolio, Basilica di Santa Maria in Ara Cœli al Campidoglio) is a titular basilica in Rome, located on the highest summit of the Campidoglio.
+The Basilica of Saint Mary of the Altar in Heaven (Basilica Sanctae Mariae de Ara Cœli in Capitolio, Basilica di Santa Maria in Ara Cœli al Campidoglio) is a titular basilica and conventual church of the Franciscan Convent of Aracoeli located the highest summit of the Capitoline Hill in Rome, Italy.
+From 1250–1798 it was the headquarters of the General Curia of the Order of Friars Minor as well as being one of the city's principal civic churches.
 It is still the designated church of the city council of Rome, which uses the ancient title of Senatus Populusque Romanus.
 The present cardinal priest of the Titulus Sanctae Mariae de Aracoeli is Salvatore De Giorgi.

 The shrine is known for housing relics belonging to Helena, mother of Emperor Constantine, various minor relics from the Holy Sepulchre, both the pontifically crowned images of Nostra Signora di Mano di Oro di Aracoeli (1636) on the high altar and the Santo Bambino of Aracoeli (1897).
+It is also famous for the exquisite Pinturicchio frescos in the Bufalini Chapel on the right hand side of the west doors.

 History

-Originally the church was named Sancta Maria in Capitolio, since it was sited on the Capitoline Hill (Campidoglio, in Italian) of Ancient Rome; by the 14th century it had been renamed.
-A medieval legend included in the mid-12th-century guide to Rome, Mirabilia Urbis Romae, claimed that the church was built over an Augustan Ara primogeniti Dei, in the place where the Tiburtine Sibyl prophesied to Augustus the coming of the Christ.
-"For this reason the figures of Augustus and of the Tiburtine sibyl are painted on either side of the arch above the high altar" (Lanciani chapter 1).
-A later legend substituted an apparition of the Virgin Mary.

-In The History of Money, anthropologist Jack Weatherford goes into some detail about the church's previous incarnation as the temple of Juno Moneta—on the Arx—after whom Money is named.